mitexleo/honeybee/DEPLOYMENT.md

 # Honeybee Honeypot Deployment Guide

-## Dynamic Domain Configuration
+## Simple Domain Configuration

-This guide explains how to deploy the Honeybee Honeypot with dynamic domain configuration using environment variables.
+This guide explains how to deploy the Honeybee Honeypot with a simple domain configuration approach.

 ### Prerequisites